 They had all felt it, and they were all deeply aware of it, and some deeply affected by it.
 Jealousy, competition, trust issues, pure cruelty.
 They had all felt it, and they were all super supportive toward me raising its awareness like this, speaking out loud about it.
 That gave me a resounding ‘Yes’ to go ahead with this topic.

-What also surprised me greatly at the conference, and is further one of the biggest reasons for why I’m still dedicating time to this ‘cause’ if I may use that word, when I’m also seeing an international mind body spirit travel and lifestyle community through to launch in spring, (2020) is that the strongest of women were perhaps moved the most by the talk and healing circle.
+What also surprised me greatly at the conference, and is further one of the biggest reasons for why I’m still dedicating time to this ‘cause’ if I may use that word, when I am also seeing an international mind body spirit travel and lifestyle community through to launch (2020), is that the strongest of women were perhaps moved the most by the talk and healing circle.

 Yes, that’s right.
 The women we look up to as being couragous, showing repeated strength through their endeavors and composure.
 They were really deeply moved.
 Moved to tears.
 It turned out that the sisterhood wound was one of their biggest wounds.
 Having been the target of jealousy, even hatred, from other women since childhood, had made some of them guarded.
 Had hardened them to the point of feeling ‘icy’, ‘not approachable’ toward other women.
 Or constantly wearing a mask.